 Ipcar and Round the Cove Forest Management Planning

-The Round-the-Cove Forest (behind the Georgetown Historical Society building, and behind the transfer station) is a different forest type from Ipcar.
-Round-the-Cove is dominated by hardwoods on deeper soils.
+The Round the Cove Forest is a different forest type from Ipcar.
+Round the Cove is dominated by hardwoods on deeper soils.
 It does not have the blowdown problem of Ipcar.
-However, Round-the-Cove does have a problem with invasive plants, especially barberry.
+However, Round the Cove does have a problem with invasive plants, especially barberry.
 This species can take over the forest floor and prevent new tree seedlings from taking hold.
-The Conservation Commission is evaluating various methods for getting rid of the barberry in Round-the-Cove.

 REPORTS: 2013 Ipcar and Round the Cove Forest Management Reports

 To download the 2013 forest management reports completed by Barrie Brusila, a professional forester hired by the Conservation Commission with the Project Canopy grant, please click below:

 Forest Study Plots with the School

 As a part of the Project Canopy grant, the 4th, 5th, and 6th grade classes of Georgetown Central School set up 3 permanent forest study plots in 2013.
 Each plot is 10 m x 50 m.
 All trees in each plot have been tagged, identified to species, and measured.

 Each year, future students will remeasure all the trees in each plot.
 Most trees will have grown.
 Other trees may have died or blown down.
 Students will model the growth of the forest over time.
 These plots make a great opportunity to talk about the ecology of forests, and also the economic importance of forests.
 As a part of their measurements, students scored each tree for its potential economic use: firewood, pulpwood, saw timber, or veneer tree (in increasing value).